 Smoke from wood fire is composed of rather large particles (see What Is Smoke? below) and a beam of infrared light generated by an incandescent light bulb is affected by such large particles as the particles absorb some of the photons.
 A reader of the beam can easily tell us whether there are too many particles in the way since photons will be missing.
 At that time we can sound the alarm.
 Newer versions use ultraviolet light and the light is most likely generated by an L.E.D. component which last much longer than incandescent light bulbs.

 Note that even though this is an older technology (The first automated smoke alarm was invented 1890 by Francis Robbins Upton, who was an associate of Thomas Edison,) it is still in use today.
 Actually, some alarms use both methods of detection, Photoelectric and Ionization, in order to eliminate some false alarms and to at times detect smoke earlier or better.
-Also very large rooms have a better chance of being properly monitors by having the beam go throughout the room, on the ceiling or high on a wall.
-The beam is either checked on a receive alarm (a second device) or reflected and then checked in the emitter device.
-This allows these alarm to check the room along their whole distance instead of just one spot with smoke alarms we are used to in our homes.
+Also very large rooms have a better chance of being properly monitors by having the beam go throughout the whole room, on the ceiling or high on a wall.
+The beam is either checked on a receiving alarm (a second device) or reflected and then checked in the emitting device.
+This allows these alarms to check the room along their whole distance instead of just one spot with smoke alarms we are used to in our homes.

 What Stage of a Fire Are Smoke Alarm Detecting?